phreeza/manuscript_axon_potentials/doc/manuscript.md

 located before the termination, and are identical to those in the non-terminating case; the first peak is not affected.
 The second and third peak of the extracellular action potential in the non-terminating case are generated by currents close to or after the electrode location.
-Because the terminating axon ends, the currents at points after the termination are no longer present, leading to a partial suppression of the second peak and a complete suppression of the third peak at locations after the termination.
+In the terminating axon, the currents at points after the termination are no longer present, leading to a partial suppression of the second peak and a complete suppression of the third peak at locations after the termination.

-A common structure found in axons is a bifurcation.
-We simulated a single axon which bifurcates three times on each branch within a distance of 50 $\mu$m, leading to a total number of 8 fibers leaving the bifurcation zone ([@fig:simpletree]C).
+Another generic structure found in axons is a bifurcation.
+We simulated a single axon that bifurcates three times on each branch within a distance of 50 $\mu$m, leading to a total number of 8 fibers leaving the bifurcation zone ([@fig:simpletree]C).
 The EFP near this bifurcation zone also has a biphasic shape.
 Although there is an initial small positive peak, the response is